Our environmental contribution

 Examples of other actions we are taking as an organisation to reduce our greenhouse gas emissions include the following:

-In November 2018 we installed a grid tied, solar system on the roof.
-The 114 panels have the potential to generate over 34.2kWh of electricity per year.
-For more on that, see this news story: Sun shines on Environment Canterbury's efforts to reduce carbon footprint.
+In November 2018 we installed a solar system on the roof, which was extended in December 2019.
+The 184 panels have the potential to generate over 55 kWh of electricity per year.

-We encourage the use of alternative, low carbon transport options to our staff and to the community, such as cycling and public transport.
+We encourage the use of alternative, low-emission transport options by our staff and the community, such as cycling and public transport.
 We have added electric bikes and electric scooters as another way for Environment Canterbury staff to get to meetings in other parts of the city.
+Our bike shed houses over 100 personal bikes from staff who cycle to work year round.